ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

   }
   ```

+  _results.mask_ under different _maskType_ options:
+  - _background_: A mask of the background. _results.mask_ is an image with transparent pixels on the background and black pixels on the person.
+  - _body_: A mask of the person. _results.mask_ is an image with black pixels on the background and transparent pixels on the person.
+  - _parts_: **BodyPix** only. _results.mask_ is an image with white pixels on the background and various color pixels for each body part.

 ### bodySegmentation.detectStop()

 This method can be called after a call to `bodySegmentation.detectStart` to stop the repeating pose estimation.